Triplex Plunger Pump Discharge Pulsation Dampener: Working, Sizing and Problems

 How a Discharge Pulsation Dampener Works

-This action reduces the peak-to-peak pressure variation.
-The dampener does not remove all pulsation, and it should not be treated as a cure for every vibration issue.
-Its effectiveness depends on correct volume, pressure rating, precharge pressure, connection size, installation position, gas condition, and system layout.
+This action reduces peak-to-peak pressure variation.
+It does not remove every pulse, and it should not be treated as a cure for every vibration issue.
+Its performance depends on correct volume, pressure rating, precharge pressure, connection size, installation position, gas condition, and system layout.

 The main purpose of a pulsation dampener is to reduce hydraulic shock before it travels through the rest of the system.
-It helps protect pressure gauges, transmitters, relief valves, hoses, pipe supports, valves, fittings, and downstream equipment.
+It helps protect pressure gauges, transmitters, relief valves, hoses, pipe supports, fittings, downstream valves, and connected equipment.
 In high pressure water jetting, it can also make the hose and lance feel more stable for the operator.

 Main Benefits of a Correctly Sized Dampener

 It also reduces pipe vibration.
-Pulsating flow can excite pipework, especially where the discharge line has long unsupported runs, sharp elbows, flexible hoses, reducers, or sudden restrictions.
-When vibration is ignored, fatigue cracks, loose supports, damaged gauges, and leakage at threaded connections can occur.
+Pulsating flow can excite discharge pipework, especially where the line has long unsupported runs, sharp elbows, flexible hoses, reducers, heavy valves, or sudden restrictions.
+If that vibration is ignored, the result can be loose supports, cracked brackets, damaged gauges, leakage at threaded joints, and fatigue in pipe connections.

-Another benefit is reduced loading on pump valves and seals.
-The dampener cannot fix worn valves or poor suction supply, but it can reduce repeated pressure peaks that increase mechanical stress.
-This is important in continuous-duty chemical injection, hydro test packages, industrial cleaning systems, reverse osmosis feed service, and high pressure process applications.
+Another benefit is reduced loading on pump valves and sealing parts.
+A dampener cannot fix worn discharge valves, poor suction supply, or damaged packing.
+But it can reduce repeated pressure peaks that add mechanical stress to valve plates, springs, seats, hoses, seals, and connected instruments.

 Practical Sizing Logic for Discharge Pulsation Dampeners

-The dampener sizing process normally begins with pump displacement and working pressure.
+The dampener sizing process normally starts with pump displacement and working pressure.
 Then the acceptable residual pulsation is defined.
-Lower residual pulsation requires more dampening capacity.
+Lower residual pulsation usually requires more dampening capacity.
 Higher pressure and higher flow generally require a stronger and often larger dampener.
-The connection must also be large enough to allow fast movement of liquid into and out of the dampener chamber.
+The connection must also be large enough to allow liquid to move quickly into and out of the dampener chamber.

-One common field mistake is installing a dampener with a small connection through a narrow nipple or long branch.
-Even if the dampener volume is sufficient, the restriction prevents quick response.
-The dampener should be installed as close as practical to the pump discharge manifold with a short, full-bore connection.
+One common mistake is installing a dampener through a narrow nipple, small branch, or long restricted connection.
+Even if the dampener volume is correct, the restriction slows the liquid movement.
+The dampener then cannot respond fast enough to the pressure wave.
+For this reason, it should be installed as close as practical to the pump discharge manifold with a short, full-bore connection.

 Typical Dampener Problems and Field Symptoms